 Why we love organic mineral make up...

-First and foremost, organically grown ingredients are produced without the use of genetic modification, herbicides and pesticides which impact wildlife, waterways and limit diversity within eco systems.
+First and foremost, natural and organically grown ingredients are produced without the use of genetic modification, herbicides and pesticides which impact wildlife, waterways and limit diversity within eco systems.
 Silicones, petrochemicals, synthetic chemicals and artificial fragrances are also banned from organic cosmetic production so typically, organic cosmetics can suit allergy prone and sensitive skin types.

 When it comes to the minerals too, they're non comedogenic so won't block your pores and can even help to absorb excess surface oil (sebum) on the skin.
 Artificial dyes and colours can commonly irritate the skin and are exposed to toxic contamination during the production process.

 How do I know what to look for?

 When you're looking for mineral make up, you'll need to consult the INCI list on the product.
 It's a list of ingredients within the product, listed in order of concentration, highest to lowest, with the exception of colours which are listed last.
 All colours have a code (CI), then a colour name and number for synthetic colours, whereas mineral colours just have CI and a number.

 But opting for mineral make up in general doesn't guarantee those high quality, pure pigments found in cosmetics produced to organic standards and mainstream mineral cosmetics can still contain harmful heavy metals in them as well as animal derived ingredients.
 Just because the minerals themselves are used to colour the products versus synthetic dyes, doesn't mean that the rest of the ingredients aren't questionable.
 So look for cosmetics that also list organic ingredients within the formulation and any organic certification that may have.